 Tools of this class operate on a wide range of air pressures.
-It is recommended that air pressure of these tools measures 90 PSI at the tool while running free.
-Low pressure (under 90 psig; 6.2 bar) reduces the speed of all air tools.
-Low air pressure not only wastes time, but also costs money.
-Higher pressure (over 90 psig; 6.2 bar) raises performance beyond the rated capacity of the tool, which will shorten tool life because of faster wear and could cause injury.
+It is recommended that air pressure of these tools measure 90 PSI at the tool while running free.
+Higher pressure (over 90 psig; 6.2 bar) raises performance beyond the rated capacity of the tool which will shorten the tool's life because of faster wear and could cause injury.

 Always use clean, dry air.
 Dust, corrosive fumes and/or water in the air line will cause damage to the tool.
 Drain the air tank daily.
 Clean the air inlet filter screen on at least a weekly schedule.
 The recommended hookup procedure can be viewed in the above figure.
+The air inlet used for connecting air supply, has standard 1/4" NPT.

-The air inlet used for connecting air supply, has standard 1/4" NPT American Thread.
 Line pressure should be increased to compensate for unusually long air hoses (over 25 feet).
 Minimum hose diameter should be 3/8" I.D. and fittings should have the same inside dimensions and be tightly secured.